bbwieckowska/Usmile/README.md

 :scroll: Citation
 If you use Usmile in your research, please cite our publication:

-Więckowska, B. (2025).
-U-smile: an R package and Shiny application for visual comparison of binary classifiers. (publication i n progres, TODO: Add full citation after acceptance)
+Więckowska, B. U-smile: an R package and Shiny application for visual comparison of binary classifiers.
+[Under Review]

 :page_facing_up: License
 The Usmile package is released under the MIT license.
 See the LICENSE file for details.